Sergi Puig: Ponferradina

 On 21 July 2021, Puig agreed to a contract with SD Ponferradina of the Segunda División.
 A third-choice behind fellow new signings Amir Abedzadeh and Lucho García, he made his club debut on 1 December, starting in a 2–0 away success over CP Cacereño in the season's Copa del Rey.

 Puig made his professional debut on 15 December 2021, starting in a 2–1 home win over UD Ibiza, also in the national cup.
 He made his league debut the following 27 March, starting in a 3–1 away loss against CD Mirandés.

 Sabadell and Sestao River

 On 16 July 2022, free agent Puig joined Primera Federación side CE Sabadell FC.
 After sharing the starting spot with Adrián Ortolá, he moved to fellow league team Sestao River Club on 31 July 2023.

 Girona

 On 12 July 2024, Puig signed a two-year contract with La Liga side Girona FC, being initially assigned to the B-team in Tercera Federación.
+On 15 July 2026, he agreed to a new one-year deal, being promoted to the main squad now in Segunda División.